Chapter 3 Using R Markdown

 Toronto 60430 SO2 1.1 0.3 1 3

 Pretty neat, eh?
 You might not think so, but let’s imagine a scenario you’ll encounter soon enough.
 You’re about to submit your assignment, you’ve spent hours analyzing your data and beautifying your plots.
 Everything is good to go until you notice at the last minute you were supposed to subtract value x and not value y in your analysis.
 If you did all your work in Excel (tsk tsk), you’ll need to find the correct worksheet, apply the changes, reformat your plots, and import them into word (assuming everything is going well, which it never does with looming deadlines).
-Now if you did all your work in R markdown, you go to your one .rmd document, briefly apply the changes and re-compile your document.
+Now if you did all your work in R Markdown, you go to your one .rmd document, briefly apply the changes and re-compile your document.

 A lot of scientists work with R Markdown for writing their reports for numerous reasons: